mayuanyang/Mediator.Net/README.md

     }
 }

-// You can now get multiple reponses back by using this IAsyncEnumerable<GetGuiResponse> result = mediator.CreateStream<GetGuidRequest, GetGuidResponse>(new GetGuidRequest(_guid));
+// You can now get multiple responses back by using this IAsyncEnumerable<GetGuiResponse> result = mediator.CreateStream<GetGuidRequest, GetGuidResponse>(new GetGuidRequest(_guid));

 await foreach (var r in result)